-According to the empirical evidence ,in particular today’s new adults (Millennials/GenY, born after 1980) are more “Generation Me” than “Generation We” compared to generations that came before.
+According to the empirical evidence, today’s new adults, in particular, (Milennials/GenY, born after 1980) seem to be more “Generation Me” than “Generation We” compared to previous generations.
 Five data sets have been used to demonstrate this generational increase in narcissism.
-While it has been known that college age young adults, teens and children have been showing increased self-esteem over the generations, narcissism is not narcissism is not just confidence.
+While it has been known that college age young adults, teens and children have been showing increased self-esteem over the generations, narcissism is not just confidence.
 It is exaggerated overconfidence which is linked to negative interpersonal relationships.

 Narcissistic traits correlate positively with such characteristics as vanity, materialism, attention seeking, unrealistic expectations for the future, anger and aggression.
 Those with narcissistic tendencies take more resources than their share while leaving inadequate amounts for others, and value money, fame and image above family, altruism and being supportive of their community (Twenge & Campbell, 2009).

-In a meta-analysis examining many studies together, Twenge, Konrath, Foster, Campbell and Bushman (2008), showed that this narcissism appeared to be increasing even faster in college students.
-By 2006, college students scores on the Narcissistic Personality Inventory (NPI) increased by 30% over the average scores for the original sample comprising the years 1979-1985.
+In a meta-analysis examining many studies together, Twenge, Konrath, Foster, Campbell and Bushman (2008), showed that this narcissism appeared to be increasing even faster in college students compared to other age groups.
+By 2006, college students scores on the Narcissistic Personality Inventory (NPI) increased by 30% over the average scores obtained for those in the original sample who were evaluated from 1979 to 1985.

 This surge toward narcissism appeared to be speeding up, with the years 2000-2006 showing an especially steep increase.
 Twenge and Campbell (2009) analyzed data gathered from college students in 2008-2009 on the NPI which showed that a full third of college students sampled rated the majority of the questions in the narcissistic direction with two thirds scoring above average on narcissism traits.
 This compares with a fifth of students in 1994.